 where "e-" is the electron.
-See also the "activity", "Eh", "pH", "fugacity", "fix", and "slide" commands.
+Use "?" to unset a pe value: See also the "activity", "Eh", "pH", "fugacity", "fix", and "slide" commands.

 You use the "permeability" command to set the correlation by which the program calculates sediment permeability.
 SpecE8 calculates this value as a reported variable consistent with X1t and X2t, but does not use it in its calculations.